 With the aim of reducing alcohol and drug-related harm, Bristol Drugs Project works with individuals to change their behaviour and attitude toward drugs.
 This is a free and confidential service.

-The Carers Centre is a local charity supporting people who care for family and friends.
-They offer expert advice, breaks from caring, emotional support and understanding.
+The Carers Centre is a local charity supporting people in Bristol and South Gloucestershire who care for family and friends.
+They offer expert advice, emotional support, telephone counselling, and understanding.
 All services are free.
 CarersLine helpline for carers also available.

 Filwood Hope is a walk-in centre which provides the local community of Knowle West with advice and support on benefit, debt and housing.
 This service also provides counselling on a daily basis.